World Cup 2018: Odds and Predictions for Saturday Quarter-Final Matches

 England face Sweden in the 2018 FIFA World Cup quarter-finals on Saturday after a 12-year absence from the last eight of the competition, hoping to make the semi-finals for the first time since 1990.

-Gareth Southgate led the Three Lions to a penalty-shootout victory over Colombia in the round of 16, but Sweden have only conceded in one of their four matches in Russia and look like a dark horse emerging.
+Gareth Southgate led the Three Lions to a penalty-shootout victory over Colombia in the round of 16, but Sweden have only conceded in one of their four matches in Russia and look like an emerging dark horse.

-The hosts will then take on Croatia at the Fisht Olympic Stadium in Sochi for the last remaining semi-final place.
-Russia haven't advanced past the quarter-finals since 1966, while Croatia's run to third in 1998 is their only previous trip into the last four.
+The hosts will then take on Croatia at the Fisht Stadium in Sochi for the last remaining semi-final place.
+Russia haven't advanced past the quarter-finals since 1966, while Croatia's run to third place in 1998 came after their only previous trip to the last four.

-Stanislav Cherchesov has mentored Russia to become this tournament's underdogs, beating Spain on penalties in the last round to reach this point, but Croatia have looked like one of the most attractive teams to watch.
+Stanislav Cherchesov has mentored Russia to thrive on being underdogs, most notably beating Spain on penalties in the last 16 to reach this point.
+Croatia, meanwhile, have been one of the most attractive teams to watch.

-We provide a preview of Saturday's World Cup matchups, complete with score predictions, fixture schedule and a breakdown of the latest odds.

 Saturday's Schedule, Predictions